rishavsen1/programming-assignment-0/hw0_additional_ec2_instructions.md

 ssh -i ~/.ssh/yourKey.pem -L 8888:127.0.0.1:8888 ubuntu@0...
 ```

+**Note** If you use windows as your host environment, please use putty and [follow these instructions to convert the .pem (the private key)](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-ppk-pem-conversion/) into ppk format that can be used with putty.
+Use [these instructions to setup port forwarding on putty](http://sysnews.ma.ic.ac.uk/ssh/port-forwarding-for-Windows-using-PuTTY.html) Note the source port is 8888 and destionation is 127.0.0.1:8888.

 - follow instructions [here](https://research.google.com/colaboratory/local-runtimes.html) to connect colab to your notebook instance (commands to do so are below)

 ```